The Labor Select International Equity Portfolio seeks maximum long-term total return.

-Supplementing the Sub-advisor’s quantitative approach to stock selection, the Sub-advisor also attempts to follow certain qualitative investment guidelines which seek to identify issuers that present certain characteristics that are compatible or operate in accordance with certain investment policies or restrictions followed by organized labor.
+Supplementing the Sub-advisor’s quantitative approach to stock selection, the Sub-advisor also attempts to follow certain qualitative investment guidelines that seek to identify issuers that present certain characteristics that are compatible or operate in accordance with certain investment policies or restrictions followed by organized labor.
 These qualitative investment guidelines include country screens, as well as additional issuer-specific criteria.
 The country screens require that the securities are of companies domiciled in those countries that are included in the MSCI EAFE (Europe, Australasia, and Far East) Index and Canada, as long as the country does not appear on any list of prohibited or boycotted nations of the AFL-CIO or certain other labor organizations.
 Nations that are currently in this Index include, among others, Japan, the United Kingdom, Germany, France, and the Netherlands.
-In addition, the Portfolio will tend to favor investment in issuers located in those countries that the Sub-advisor perceives as enjoying favorable relations with the United States.
-Pursuant to the Portfolio’s issuer-specific criteria, the Portfolio will: (1) invest only in companies which are publicly traded; (2) focus on companies that show, in the Sub-advisor’s opinion, evidence of pursuing fair labor practices; (3) focus on companies that have not been subject to penalties or tariffs imposed by applicable U.S. government agencies for unfair trade practices within the previous two years; and (4) not invest in initial public offerings.
+In addition, the Portfolio will tend to favor investments in issuers located in those countries that the Sub-advisor perceives as enjoying favorable relations with the U.S. Pursuant to the Portfolio’s issuer-specific criteria, the Portfolio will: (1) invest only in companies that are publicly traded; (2) focus on companies that show, in the Sub-advisor’s opinion, evidence of pursuing fair labor practices; (3) focus on companies that have not been subject to penalties or tariffs imposed by applicable U.S. government agencies for unfair trade practices within the previous two years; and (4) not invest in initial public offerings.
 Evidence of pursuing fair labor practices would include whether a company has demonstrated patterns of noncompliance with applicable labor or health and safety laws.
 The qualitative labor sensitivity factors that the Sub-advisor will utilize in selecting securities will vary over time, and will be solely in the Sub-advisor’s discretion.

 The Sub-advisor does not normally intend to respond to short-term market fluctuations or to acquire securities for the purpose of short-term trading; however, the Sub-advisor may take advantage of short-term opportunities that are consistent with the Portfolio’s investment objective.
 It is anticipated that the annual turnover rate of the Portfolio, under normal circumstances, will generally not exceed 100%.